296 pages | 6 x 9 | 13 illus.

 Even as these Eastern words and imports found their way into English poetry, poets wrestled with paying homage to classical authors and styles.
 In Barbarous Antiquity, Jacobson reveals how poems adapted from Latin or Greek sources and set in the ancient classical world were now reoriented to reflect a contemporary, mercantile Ottoman landscape.
 As Renaissance English writers including Shakespeare, Jonson, Marlowe, and Chapman weighed their reliance on classical poetic models against contemporary cultural exchanges, a new form of poetry developed, positioned at the crossroads of East and West, ancient and modern.
 Building each chapter around the intersection of an Eastern import and a classical model, Jacobson shows how Renaissance English poetry not only reconstructed the classical past but offered a critique of that very enterprise with a new set of words and metaphors imported from the East.

-Miriam Jacobson teaches English at the University of Georgia.
+Miriam Jacobson is Associate Professor of English at the University of Georgia.